 We encourage children to take responsibility for their own learning, to be involved as far as possible in reviewing the way they learn, and to reflect on how they learn - what helps them learn and what makes it difficult for them to learn.
+We record child-friendly learning objectives next to 'Learning Bricks', which act as a visual tool to draw children's attention to what they are learning in a particular lesson.
+Our 'Why Wall' supports the overall learning journey, explaining why children need to acquire particular knowledge or learn a certain skill.
 Success criteria (Must, Should, Could, Might) is used throughout the school to provide opportunities for pupils to reflect on their learning and challenge themselves further.